 The LENGTH field in a UHR PPDU is set to a value satisfying the condition that the remainder is zero when LENGTH is divided by 3.
 This remainder is used to differentiate a UHR PPDU from an HE PPDU.

 For a UHR TB PPDU, the LENGTH field is set to the TXVECTOR parameter L_LENGTH + 2.
-For a UHR MU PPDU , the LENGTH field is set to the value given by Equation (38-x3)
+For a UHR MU PPDU and for a UHR ELR PPDU, the LENGTH field is set to the value given by Equation (38-x3)

 NOTE—The TXVECTOR parameter L_LENGTH field of a UHR TB PPDU has the same value as the UL Length subfield of a Trigger frame.
 The UL Length subfield of a Trigger frame that solicits an HE TB PPDU, an EHT TB PPDU, or a UHR TB PPDU is set following Equation (27-11) with m = 2 as defined in 37.x.x.x.x (Allowed settings of the Trigger frame fields and TRS Control subfield), then the nonzero m is reversed for an EHT TB PPDU or a UHR TB PPDU by adding 2 as above